-The Adult Services Division (ASD) is responsible for a full array of long-term services and supports for older Vermonters and adults with physical disabilities.
+The Adult Services Division, an arm of the Department of Disabilities, Aging and Independent Living, shares in the mission to "Make Vermont the best state in which to grow old or to live with a disabilitiy - with dignity, respect and indepence."
+As a part of that mission, ASD is responsible for a full array of long-term services and supports for older Vermonters and adults with physical disabilities.
 The primary focus is on managing Medicaid funded long-term services and supports and as well as services provided through the Older American’s Act and Vermont’s State Plan on Aging.

 Organizational Structure and Staffing

 As of June 1, 2016, the Adult Services Division (ASD) consisted of thirty-eight (38) positions.

 Director’s Office (2 positions): The director’s office is responsible for the oversight of all ASD operations and budget.

 Long-Term Services & Supports Unit (18 positions): The Long-Term Services & Supports Unit manages the day to day operations, policy and planning work for Medicaid funded long-term services and supports services to adults 18 and older with physical disabilities or needs related to aging.
 Programs include Choices for Care, Attendant Services Program and Adult High Technology.

 Money Follows the Person Project Team (7.5 positions): The Money Follows the Person (MFP) team is responsible for management of the federally funded MFP project grant including the development and coordination of Choices for Care Adult Family Care.